oktoseek/oktoscript/docs/grammar.md

 # OktoScript Grammar Specification v1.0

-Complete formal grammar for the OktoScript language.
+Complete formal grammar for the OktoScript language, developed by **OktoSeek AI**.

 ---